top of page

 Sung roles include Mercedes in Carmen, Amneris in Aida, Cassandra in Les Troyens, The Mother in Amahl and the Night Visitors, Queen of the Fairies in Iolanthe, Alidoro in La Cenerentola, Annio in La Clemenza di Tito, Mrs Noye in Noye’s Fludde and Mustardseed in Britten’s A Midsummer Night’s Dream.

-She loves The Valley of Rocks and thanks you for indulging her childhood dream in turning this spectacular space into a theatre..
-What has she done then?
+She loves The Valley of Rocks and thanks you for indulging her childhood dream in turning this spectacular space into a theatre...

 Scott Le Crass- Director and Associate Company Member

-Jai Morjaria- Associate Company Member
+Jai Morjaria- Lighting Designer and Associate Company Member

 Jai trained at RADA and won the 2016 Association of Lighting Designer’s ETC Award.